WilliamDG/screenNews/README.md

 <br />✔️ Install Java 8
 <br />✔️ Start it
 <br />✔️ Edit the "settings.json" file with your cusom settings (if you leave them empty, the default values are taken as in the examples file auto-created)
-<br />✔️ Press " f " to full screen end " ESC " to quit full screen mode
+<br />✔️ Press " f " to full screen and " ESC " to quit full screen mode
 <br />✔️ Enjoy it!